TRAUMA SENSITIVE YOGA & EMBODIED MOVEMENT HALF-DAY RETREAT

 San Luis Obispo, 93401

-This class is for individuals with personal histories of trauma, PTSD or Complex trauma.
+This retreat is specifically for individuals with histories of trauma or Complex trauma.
 Together we will practice GENTLE trauma sensitive yoga and embodied movement and breath practices to help you connect with your body in a safe way, in a safe environment, and at your own pace.
 You don't have to be flexible, fit or strong and NO yoga experience or special yoga clothes are required.